Compare engines

 Showdown (same prompt)

-Side-by-side prompts and renders (when available) on MaxVideoAI.
+Side-by-side renders from the same prompt on MaxVideoAI.
 Prompts are identical; outputs may vary by model.

 Showing up to 3 prompt pairs for clarity.